18 Essential Oils for Sore Throat Pain - Dr. Axe

 Aromatherapy is the therapeutic use of plant-derived, aromatic essential oils to promote physical and psychological well-being.
 One main way to use essential oils for aromatherapy is to inhale the smell or aroma of an essential oil.

-Another excellent way to soothe a sore throat is by inhaling the steam of boiling water containing a few drops of some of the essential oils I just mentioned.
+Another excellent way to soothe a sore throat is by inhaling the steam of boiling water containing a few drops of some of the essential oils for sore throat.
 Simply fill a big bowl with hot water and drape a towel over your head to create a tent and breathe in the steam.
 Of course, be careful not to burn yourself.

 By using essential oils in a gargle, you can directly have the essential oils come into contact with the problematic area.
 Simply add one to two drops of essential oil to half a glass of mildly warm water and gargle for a minute or two.
 Do not swallow the mixture after gargling.